TOLL FREE: 1-866-575-4669

 The Master Plan integrates recreational facilities and real estate development in a logical manner.
 While the Agreement is with the Province, the regional government of Bulkley Valley Nechako governs the zoning and issues Building Permits for construction on the Mountain.
 Throughout the development of the plan and to this day we work closely with the Wet’suwet’en and are currently involved in creating joint venture projects with them on the Mountain.

-The anticipated first new lift is identified in Figure 1 as lift I. This lift would have its top station slightly higher than the bottom station of the Skyline Chair and the bottom station of Lift I would be just above where the existing Trail to Town narrows and crosses Chicken Creek.
-Lift I will provide excellent terrain extensions to most of the runs on Skyline Chair such as Ptarmigan and Chapman and provides for significant extensions to the runs that are known by numbers such as 9.0.
+The anticipated new lifts identified in Figure 1 will provide excellent terrain extensions to most of the runs on Skyline Chair such as Ptarmigan and Chapman and provides for significant extensions to the existing runs.

-Lift I will be totally free from any of the wind effect that occassionally impacts the existing lifts and benefits from being in the lee of the wind so that snow accumulates and remains in this area.
-The only significant update to the Master Plan for skiing is that we currently expect all new lifts to be 4 place fixed grip chairlifts.
+These lifts will be placed to be totally free from any of the wind effect that occasionally impacts the existing lifts and benefits from being in the lee of the wind so that snow accumulates and remains in this area.

 We fully achieved these goals with the location that is highlighted in Figure 2.